64nYm3d3/CheatSheet/Security/Red/Learn some stuff/Port_Redirection_and_Tunneling.md

 ssh <gateway> -L <local port to listen>:<remote host>:<remote port>
 ~~~

 Using the same example as before.
-We have a machine on an internal network, on our home machine we use this SSH command
+We have a machine on an internal network, on our home machine we use this SSH command (it might be the other way around but I'm too lazy to spin up labs and verify this)
 ~~~
 ssh 321.321.321.321 -p 445 -L 8080:123.123.123.123:80
 ~~~